Vitamin K2: what is it and what is it good for?

-What is Vitamin K2?
+What is vitamin K2?

-Vitamin K is a fat-soluble vitamin, deriving its name from the Danish word 'Koagulations Vitamin', which was assigned by the Danish researcher Hendrik Dam.
-Coagulation, as it is written in English, is another term for blood clotting.
-Hendrik Dam discovered at the beginning of the last century that vitamin K has a blood-clotting effect in our bodies.
-Only relatively recently has scientific research shown that vitamin K plays an even more significant role in our bodies.
-It contributes to the maintenance of strong bones by supporting the absorption of calcium in our bone tissue.
-This is particularly true for the easily absorbable form, vitamin K2.
+Vitamin K is a fat-soluble vitamin and its name comes from the Danish term Koagulations Vitamin, given to the nutrient by the Danish researcher Hendrik Dam.
+Coagulation is another word for blood clotting.
+At the beginning of the last century, Hendrik Dam discovered that vitamin K has a blood-clotting effect in our bodies.
+Only fairly recently has scientific research shown that vitamin K is important for much more in the body.
+It helps maintain strong bones by supporting the absorption of calcium into bone tissue.
+This particularly concerns the well-absorbed form, vitamin K2.

-What is the difference between Vitamin K1 and Vitamin K2?
+What is the difference between vitamin K1 and vitamin K2?

 - Swiss chard 830 mcg per 100 grams

-- Kale 623 mcg per 100 grams
+- kale 623 mcg per 100 grams

-- Spinach 394 mcg per 100 grams
+- spinach 394 mcg per 100 grams

 Vitamin K2

-Synergy with Vitamin D3
+Synergy with vitamin D3

 Author: Noëlle van Seggelen